Generalized locally compact models for approximate groups: Introduction

 A breakthrough in the study of the structure of approximate subgroups was obtained by Hrushovski in \cite{Hru}, where a locally compact model for any pseudofinite approximate subgroup (more generally, {\em near-subgroup}) $X$ was obtained by using model-theoretic tools, and in consequence also a Lie model was found for some approximate subgroup commensurable with $X$ and contained in $X^4$.
 This paved the way for Breuillard, Green, and Tao to give a full classification of all finite approximate subgroups in \cite{BGT}.

-By a {\em definable} (in some structure $M$) {\em approximate subgroup} we mean an approximate subgroup $X$ of some group such that $X, X^2,X^3,\dots$ are all definable in $M$ and $\cdot |_{X^n \times X^n} :X^n \times X^n \to X^{2n}$ is definable in $M$ for every positive $n \in \mathbb{N}$.
-If the approximate subgroup $X$ is definable in $M$, then in the definition of a locally compact model one usually additionally requires {\em definability} of $f$ in the sense that for any open $U \subseteq H$ and compact $C \subseteq H$ such that $C \subseteq U$, there exists a definable (in $M$) subset $Y$ of $G$ such that $f^{-1}[C] \subseteq Y \subseteq f^{-1}[U]$.
-Note that in the abstract situation of an arbitrary approximate subgroup $X$, we can always equip the ambient group with the {\em full structure} (i.e. add all subsets of all finite Cartesian powers as predicates), and then $X$ becomes definable and the additional requirement of definability of locally compact models is automatically satisfied.
+From the model-theoretic point of view, it is natural to consider {\em definable approximate subgroups} and their {\em definable locally compact models}.
+This is also useful in applications (e.g. in the proof of the main theorem of \cite{BGT}).
+These notions are recalled in Definition \ref{definition: definable approximate subgroups}.
+We would like to emphasize here that in the abstract situation of an arbitrary approximate subgroup $X$, we can always equip the ambient group with the {\em full structure} (i.e. add all subsets of all finite Cartesian powers as predicates), and then $X$ becomes definable and the additional requirement of definability of locally compact models is automatically satisfied.
 In other words, definable approximate subgroups generalize abstract approximate subgroups.

 Massicot and Wagner \cite{MaWa} proved the existence of definable locally compact models for all definably amenable definable approximate subgroups, and Wagner conjectured that a locally compact model exists for an arbitrary approximate subgroup.
 Literally, this conjecture is false; a counter-example can be found for example in \cite[Section 4]{HKP}.
 However, in another breakthrough paper \cite{Hru2}, Hrushovski weakened the notion of locally compact [and Lie] model of an approximate subgroup $X$ by replacing a homomorphism by a quasi-homomorphism $f \colon \langle X \rangle \to H$ with a compact, normal, symmetric error set $S$ (meaning that $f(y)^{-1}f(x)^{-1}f(xy) \in S$ for all $x,y \in \langle X \rangle$) whose preimage under $f$ is contained in an absolute (i.e. independent of $X$) power of $X$, and he proved the existence of such {\em generalized definable locally compact models} for arbitrary approximate subgroups (where the notion of definability is also weakened appropriately).
 This is a structural result on arbitrary approximate subgroups, as each approximate subgroup can be recovered up to commensurability as the preimage of any compact neighborhood of the (compact, symmetric) error set via a generalized locally compact model.
 This allowed Hrushovski to deduce the existence of suitable generalized Lie models and obtain full classifications of approximate lattices in some contexts, e.g., in $\textrm{SL}_n(\mathbb{R})$ and $\textrm{SL}_n(\mathbb{Q}_p)$.
 Very recently, Machado wrote an impressive paper \cite{Mac} with a complete structure theorem for approximate lattices in linear algebraic groups over local fields and a uniqueness result for generalized locally compact models with certain extra properties.